By Stratis Georgiou – a Concerned Orthodox Christian

 And, so, from where I sit and watch AB Elpi, something is off with him and, in my respectful opinion, it is dark.

 As for striking AB Elpi in the face, literally, if … or should I say when … he makes another pronouncement or a PR stunt that crosses the line between Orthodoxy and heresy, I will leave that to the conscience and discernment of the clergy or other hierarchs close to him at that time.
-As for a metaphorical strike, I reserve the right to add my voice to other Orthodox faithful who may choose to do so.
+As for a metaphorical strike, I reserve the right to add my voice to other Orthodox faithful who are using our eyes and ears to watch and listen for things from our leadership that are not Orthodox.

 [iii] Of course, as Orthodox Christians we must always be vigilant about not being deceived by the little troublemaker, (as St. Paisios calls satan) who can appear as an angel of light.
 The Saints tell us to ignore “visions” and “signs” when they first appear and if the message is truly from God, He will persist and make it clear to us that it is He who is giving us this message.
 The same vigilance should be applied to the “duck” saying.
 However, in the case of AB Elpi, his writings and his actions since being elevated to the position of US Archbishop have given all of us cause to question what is motivating or animating this hierarch.